Italy - Factors to watch on May 22

 POLITICS

-Treasury announces sale of CTZ and BTPei bonds, with relative amounts to be auctioned on May 27.
+Treasury announces sale of 6-month BOT bills, with relative amounts to be auctioned on May 27.

-Lower-rated euro zone bond prices rose on Wednesday, reversing some of their recent losses as investors were lured back after a sell-off some traders said looked overdone.

-Short-term, speculative traders have been behind this week's spike in Italian government borrowing costs, bond traders say, and the disproportionate concentration of activity in futures trade suggests the sell-off may be fleeting.
+Italy's Treasury said it would offer up to 3 billion euros ($3.34 billion) in bonds at an auction on May 27.

 COMPANIES